Q. I am finishing grade 8 of the elementary school. Can I apply?

 Q. Why do students have to pay a fee to participate?

 A. We depend on fees to balance our budget.
 We are a non-profit organization that depends on sponsor contributions and all of our people work pro-bono.
 This means that our organizers, project leaders and swapshop leaders don’t receive any money out of it, but we are simply covering their costs during School.
-Nevertheless, a small number of participants from Croatia will be accepted without paying the fee, if their family can’t afford it and they can’t find a sponsor to support them.
+Nevertheless, a small number of participants will be accepted without paying the fee, if their family can’t afford it and they can’t find a sponsor to support them.
 Good students will never be rejected because they cannot pay the fee, but they must include a separate letter explaining the situation.

 Q. I got invited for an interview, how should I prepare?

 A. Interviews are usually organized over Skype.
 If one of your family members has already an account, you can just send us their skype name.
 Otherwise you can install it yourself here, create an account and let us know your skype name.
 Microphone is required for interview itself, while webcam can be used but isn’t necessary.
-And don’t fear, we won't ask you to solve mathematical equations, we simply want to chat with you and assess your English skills.
+And don’t fear, we won't ask you to solve mathematical equations, we simply want to chat with you and assess your motivation and English skills.

 Q. Do you have organized arrival/departure to the School?

 A. No, participants have to organize their trip by themselves.
 If you contact organizers, they might give you information about other participants travelling nearby you with which you might organize travelling together.
 International participants can contact their camp organizers to assist them with trip planning.
-For more information, see Practical information.
+For more details, see Practical information.

 Q. Will I have some free time?